Getting a college degree is more important than ever. Yet, only 60% of at-risk students enrolled in college finish within six years.

 Juggling school and a full-time job is no easy task, especially when you have a family to provide for or to contribute to.
-For some students sometimes their parents don’t know how to support them through a college application process.
+For some students, parents don’t know how to support them through the college application process.
 They’ve never had to fill out.

 A friend of mine is a native Spanish speaker and emigrated here from the Dominican Republic 3 years ago.
 In those 3 years, I have seen her have 2 babies, receive her citizenship, advocate and succeed in her bringing her young daughter here.

 She signed up for ESL, got a job, found housing, and is now learning to drive.
 In 3 years she has accomplished so much.
 She eventually wants to go to college to study something that will pay her more money.

 Everything listed is things she needs to secure, so she is safe and stable.
 Only after creating that stability can she start to plan for college.

 Many people take for granted that they’ll never have to experience any of the above.